Subhash Chandra Singh: Other Points

-Apart from raising issues in the upperhouse (Rajya Sabha), Mr.Singh also actively pursues the solutions by constantly chasing respective ministries.
+Apart from raising issues in the upper house (Rajya Sabha), Mr.Singh also actively pursues the solutions by constantly chasing respective ministries.
 This is the reason within few years he has become quite popular across party lines.

 Cuttack Municipal Election 2022 - First Directly elected Mayor of Cuttack

 In 2022, BJD vote share in the Barbati-Cuttack assembly segment had plummeted to 34.7 percent in 2019 from 45.8 percent in 2014 and 53.8 percent in 2009, when in contrast the vote share of Congress went up from 28.4 percent in 2009 to 34.4 percent in 2014 and 37.6 percent in 2019.
 The top leadership in the party was on the lookout for a new face.
 In such scheme of things, CM Patnaik pitted sitting Rajya Sabha member Subhash Singh in the direct mayor election.
 The Mayor poll results show that BJD's Subash Singh polled a whopping 1.13 lakh votes in the three constituencies, becoming the first directly elected Mayor of Cuttack.

 The BJD polled the highest of around 57633 votes in the 2014 Assembly elections, however, it nosedived to 46,417 in 2019 Assembly polls.
 On the other hand, Subhash Singh has polled over 80,000 votes in the Barbati-Cuttack segment.
 The winner shield for BJD shows that Congress polled almost around 50,000-52,000 votes in the Assembly segment.
 The incumbent legislator of Barbati-Cuttack Mojammad Mouqim of the Indian National Congress had polled 50,244 votes in the 2019 assembly polls.
 Commanding the maximum number of votes not only in Cuttack Barabati but also in Cuttack Sadar and Choudwar, Mr.Singh has proved himself to be the most popular leader in the whole Cuttack district.